Why are Journeys prerequisites to earning the Girl Scout Bronze,

 assess an issue and its effect more broadly by interviewing community

-leaders, research using a variety of sources and investigate other
+leaders, researching using a variety of sources, and investigating

 Who can earn the Girl Scout Gold Award?